 Experiment with a 4-day week and discover the joys it will bring to your homeschool!

 Tapestry of Grace

 Tapestry of Grace is designed to allow you to enjoy balancing multiple ages while homeschooling.
 You’re given delightful activities for each age and projects for the entire family.

 You no longer need to spend your weekends flipping through various teacher’s manuals praying you’re not forgetting anything.
-Instead you open to the week plan and everything you need for all the children in your family is laid out for you.
+Instead, you open to the weekly plan, and everything you need for all the children in your family is laid out for you.

 Hands-on projects are included for your tactile learners.
 Extra books are suggested for your avid readers.
 Discussion questions are given so you can enjoy in-depth discussions with your children.

 Tapestry of Grace has everything you need to truly enjoy homeschooling multiple ages.

 - Expand the Learning with Tapestry of Grace Lapbooks

 - 10 Exciting Ways to Enjoy History in Your Homeschool